Table of Contents

 How to Prevent Vishing

-The best vishing prevention and way to avoid being a victim is to ignore the messages.
+The best way to avoid being a victim of vishing is to ignore the messages.
 Telecoms have fraud systems in place that display “Fraud Risk” (or something similar) on caller ID when a known malicious call is received.
 However, you can’t rely on the telecoms to catch all malicious calls.
 Users can take their own precautions to avoid becoming a victim.

 SIM swapping and social engineering leave your number vulnerable to attackers.
 SIM swapping involves socially engineering a telecom representative into giving an attacker access to your phone number.
 If you receive a strange message about a multi-factor PIN or changes to your cell phone account, always contact the telecom to ensure that you have not been the victim of SIM swapping and hijacking.

-Here are a few steps for how to avoid vishing and related attacks:
+Here are a few steps to avoid becoming a victim of vishing and related attacks:

 - Be aware of vishing.
-For organisations, vishing prevention starts with educating users to help them identify vishing attacks, so they can ignore and report them.
+For organisations, educating users helps them identify vishing attacks, so they can ignore and report them.
 For individuals, never give out private information to someone contacting you from a text message or voice call.
 A legitimate institution will give the main number to call so that you can verify it’s an official call.

 - Identify pressure and scare tactics.
 Scammers will pressure targeted users into sending money immediately, either using credit cards, bank transfers, or even gift cards.
 For instance, a common way to get users to fall for the IRS scam is to threaten jail time if money is not sent immediately.